Insurance Jargon – some helpful explanations

 Day-One Basis is sometimes used and means the Declared Value at the start of the insurance period.

-In the event of a claim on the flats insurance policy the Insurer or its appointed Loss Adjuster may check to see that the Declared Value is adequate.
+In the event of a claim on the block insurance policy the Insurer or its appointed Loss Adjuster may check to see that the Declared Value is adequate.
 If it is not, they may rely upon a clause within the Insurance Policy called Average, Average Condition or Underinsurance.

 Employers’ Liability Insurance protects the Insured against claims made against them by an employee who is injured during the course of carrying out their work for the employer.
 A person can be considered to be an employee even without a formal contract of employment in place.
 Occasional casual labour paid for from petty cash (e.g. cleaner or gardener) could be construed as employees.
 Directors and Officers of the Management Company or Right to Manage Company whilst generally unpaid volunteers could be deemed to be employees in certain circumstances, and as Employers’ Liability Insurance is compulsory, cover must be arranged.